The Arts in Conversation

 MUSIC IN RESPONSE TO CLIMATE CHANGE

-Reflections in Music made its return to live, in-person concerts with the world premiere of two cello sonatas written by our new artistic director, composer and pianist, Bruce Wolosoff.
+Reflections in Music made its return to live, in-person concerts on October 9th 2021, at The Church in Sag Harbor, with the world premiere of two cello sonatas written by our new artistic director, composer and pianist, Bruce Wolosoff.

 Composed during the height of the pandemic, the sonatas offer two meditations on climate change.
 Requiem for the Planet is a four-movement work that considers the prospect of irrevocable loss, while Paradise Found was written as an affirmation of the preciousness of life.

 Joining the composer was world renowned cellist Sara Sant'Ambrogio, a Grammy-award winning cellist, founding member of the Eroica Trio, and a regular collaborator of Wolosoff's.

 Paradise Found and Requiem for the Planet, Premiered October 9, 2021